 This popular form of asparagus fern is a perennial and is commonly kept in hanging baskets, in cut flower arrangements, and as ground cover.

-They grow in dense clusters of needle like foliage which have a shiny green coloration to them.
-They tend to bloom in the spring, at which time their arching stems will produce ornamental, red berries.
+They grow in dense clusters of needle-like foliage with a shiny green color.
+They tend to bloom in the spring when their arching stems will produce ornamental red berries.

-They typically grow to around two feet in height and four feet in width.
+They typically grow to around 2 feet in height and 4 feet in width.
 They are known to do well in all grow zones.
-Once established, they like regular moisture, but can tolerate mild periods of drought.
+Once established, they like regular moisture but can tolerate mild periods of drought.